 The Ausable Bayfield Maitland Valley (ABMV) Source Protection Region (SPR) is made up of the Ausable Bayfield and Maitland Valley source protection areas (SPAs).
 The two SPAs overlie the same jurisdiction as the Ausable Bayfield and Maitland Valley conservation authorities.
 Their jurisdictions abut and their major rivers flow into Lake Huron.
 The combined watersheds are approximately 5,690 square kilometres in size, with a combined population of 105,000.
 There are six counties and 24 lower-tier municipalities entirely or partly within the SPR.
-There are no First Nations within the two watershed areas.
 The Ausable Bayfield Source Protection Area is adjacent to the Chippewas of Kettle and Stony Point First Nation.

 Land uses can have a significant impact on water quality and quantity.
 Agriculture is the major land use in the region, with small urban areas scattered throughout.
 Their watersheds share common patterns of landscapes and natural systems.
 Their towns are small; their economies are based on the economic driver of a thriving agricultural sector, a significant manufacturing sector as well as the additional economic pillars of tourism, heritage and culture.
 Lake Huron is a major driver of the tourism industry.